rebello95/rebello95.github.io/docs/index.markdown

 I currently live in San Diego with my wife Milla and our [two cats, Pushkin & Bailey]({{ site.asset_baseurl }}/full/cats.jpg).
-In my free time, I enjoy baking, hiking, bouldering (though I'm not yet brave enough to try it in the wild outside of a climbing gym), and learning to speak Russian.
+In my free time, I enjoy baking, hiking, surfing, bouldering, and learning to speak Russian.

 This page contains a little bit about my work background – feel free to